-Returning a vehicle to a dealership isn’t as simple as returning a shirt that didn’t fit right.
+Returning a vehicle back to the dealership isn’t as simple as returning a shirt that didn’t fit right.
 If you’re in a position where you need to return a car, you may have a few options, but your loan balance plays a key role in what you can do.

 The hard truth is that most auto dealerships aren’t going to let you return a vehicle that you're financing.
 Some dealers have a return policy – sometimes around a seven-day guarantee when you’re financing a car sight-unseen without a test drive – but most don’t offer one.
 It doesn’t hurt to give your dealer a call and ask, but most franchised dealerships don’t have return policies.

 When you finance a vehicle with an auto loan, the car’s title has a lien on it, which names the lender as the lienholder.
 This gives them ownership rights and prevents you from selling the vehicle until the loan is paid off.
 Once the loan is complete, though, the lien is removed and the car is yours.
 If you need to get out of the auto loan before your loan term is over, you can sell the vehicle privately or to a dealership and pay off the car loan.